Unlike their owners, animals do not tend to get more illnesses in winter time.

-The incubation period is two to seven days, and the early clinical signs can be very variable.
+The incubation period is 2 to 7 days, and the early clinical signs can be very variable.
 Often a strong healthy cat may show nothing except a watery discharge from one or both eyes.
 This gradually becomes worse and the lids begin to swell.

-Soon the cat may begin to sniffle and sneeze and go off its food.
+Soon the cat may begin to sniffle and go off its food.
 The disease may develop no further and the animal is completely recovered in a week.

 More typically the disease process is more acute, causing severe conjunctivitis, frequent sneezing and dribbling of saliva from the mouth.
 If the mouth is opened large ulcerated areas on the tongue and pharynx are quite obvious.

 Sneezing may become so vigorous and frequent that small blood vessels in the nasal passages are ruptured and the cat may sneeze out pure blood.

 At this stage the animal usually refuses all food and drink and will breath with its mouth open because of the congestion of its nasal passages.
 Secondary bacterial infection can occur, which complicates the picture, and the organisms can invade the lower respiratory tract, causing pneumonia.